Professional Services Command

 Land & Water Search and Rescue

-Members of SARCOMM are Technical Rescue Specialists in Wilderness Search and Rescue, Swiftwater and Flood Rescue, Dive Rescue, Cadaver and SAR K-9, and Urban Search and Rescue.
-Additionally, the SARCOMM Strike Team is a special unit of technical rescue specialists, logistic specialists, and planning specialists dedicated to responding with South Carolina Urban Search and Rescue Team, SC Task Force 1.
+Members of SARCOM are Technical Rescue Specialists in Wilderness Search and Rescue, Swiftwater and Flood Rescue, Dive Rescue, Cadaver and SAR K-9, and Urban Search and Rescue.
+Additionally, the SARCOM Strike Team is a special unit of technical rescue specialists, logistic specialists, and planning specialists dedicated to responding with South Carolina Urban Search and Rescue Team, SC Task Force 1.

 Wilderness Search and Rescue